mliszcz/msc-thesis/thesis/chapters/01-introduction.md

 Control System [@gotz1999tango].

-During the years of development, it has been also widely adopted in the automation industry and gained popularity among the community, who contribute a lot of tools and utilities related to the TANGO project.
+During the years of development, it has been also widely adopted in the automation industry and gained popularity in the community, who contribute a lot of tools and utilities related to the TANGO project.
 The core TANGO is a free and open source software, released under GPLv3 license.